-Since the divorce of the Englands in 2018, our kind and generous hosts, Ed and Kristen Rogers Iverson, have become the current go-to home for our monthly gatherings.
+Since the divorce of the Englands in 2018, Ed and Kristen Rogers Iverson, have generously become the current go-to home for our monthly gatherings.
 Although during the pandemic, we became nearly all virtual for 2 years.

 My gratitude goes out to those mentioned above as well as to the unmentioned.
 (Like my supportive spouse, Jane.)
 And to others who host our discussions on occasions.
-I greatly appreciate the many exceptional people who have been willing to lead the discussions in the two groups, and do so without remuneration.
+I greatly appreciate the many exceptional people who have been willing to lead the discussions and do so without remuneration.
 And I’m especially grateful to those who so often attend, participate, and share a desire to explore and challenge themselves.

 At the end of 2017 I combined the separate websites of Think Again and Faith Again into one and gave them an “identity.”
 This made sense not only for management purposes, but also because historically, the secular and the spiritual/religious have not always played well together.
 I hope by sitting in the same space while exploring our questions that we will find connecting threads of thought, trust, and respect for each other and those who see things differently than us.

 Beginning in 2019, I had each group meet every other month rather than monthly.
 This still provided an interesting conversation once a month, split between the religious and the secular while giving members more time to focus and prepare for each topic.”